 (#2720)CCM originator processing provides authentication and integrity of the frame body and the AAD as well as data confidentiality of the frame body.
 The output from (#2720)CCM originator processing consists of the encrypted data and an encrypted MIC (see Figure 12-16 (Expanded CCMP MPDU(#4384))).

 The PN values sequentially number each MPDU.
-Each transmitter shall maintain a single PN (48-bit counter) for each PTKSA and GTKSA(#59).
+Each transmitter STA that is not affiliated with an MLD and each MLD shall maintain a single PN (48-bit counter) for each PTKSA and GTKSA(#59).
+Each transmitter STA that is affiliated with an MLD shall use the PN that is maintained by the MLD for the PTKSA and GTKSA.
 The PN shall be implemented as a 48-bit strictly increasing integer, initialized to 1 when the corresponding temporal key is initialized or refreshed.

 A transmitter shall not use an IEEE 802.11 MSDU or A-MSDU priority if this would cause the total number of priorities used during the lifetime of the SA to exceed the number of replay counters supported by the receiver (for a pairwise SA) or all the receivers (for a group SA) for that SA.
 The transmitter shall not reorder CCMP protected frames that are transmitted to the same RA within a replay counter, but may reorder frames across replay counters.
 One possible reason for reordering frames is the IEEE 802.11 MSDU or A-MSDU priority.